valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 When running inside a key space notification callback, it is dangerous and highly discouraged to perform any write operation (See [`RedisModule_SubscribeToKeyspaceEvents`](#RedisModule_SubscribeToKeyspaceEvents)).
-In order to still perform write actions in this scenario, Redis provides [`RedisModule_AddPostNotificationJob`](#RedisModule_AddPostNotificationJob) API.
-The API allows to register a job callback which Redis will call when the following condition are promised to be fulfilled:
+In order to still perform write actions in this scenario, Valkey provides [`RedisModule_AddPostNotificationJob`](#RedisModule_AddPostNotificationJob) API.
+The API allows to register a job callback which Valkey will call when the following condition are promised to be fulfilled:
 1. It is safe to perform any write operation.
 2. The job will be called atomically along side the key space notification.